DJ LeMahieu Preview, Player Props: Yankees vs. Rays

-The New York Yankees, including DJ LeMahieu and his .559 slugging percentage over his past 10 games, take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.
+The New York Yankees, including DJ LeMahieu (.429 on-base percentage in past 10 games, 103 points above season-long percentage), battle starting pitcher Zack Littell and the Tampa Bay Rays at Tropicana Field, Sunday at 1:40 PM ET.

-He smacked two homers in his previous appearance (going 3-for-4) in his last appearance against the Rays.
+He racked up two hits (going 2-for-4) in his most recent appearance against the Rays.

 DJ LeMahieu Game Info & Props vs. the Rays